 East and south of Llandrindod Wells lies the ancient landscape once known as Elfael.
 Hidden amongst the rolling hills are medieval settlements and fascinating historic landscapes.
 Prehistoric relics such as Bronze-age cairns and track-ways await exploration.
 An abundance of hilltop fortifications built by the Iron Age tribes, Roman and early Christian settlements lure the walker onwards into a magical area of central Wales known to very few visitors.

 The prominent hills of the Carneddau (not to be confused with the mountain range of the same name in Snowdonia) lie a few miles south of Llandrindod.
 Rising sharply to over 430 metres, the green moorland is home to sheep and buzzards, ponies and kites.
 Bronze-age cairns mark the summits of the highest points and iron-age hillforts such as Gaer Fawr and Gaer Einon show the ramparts of defensive fortifications.
 Surrounded by medieval churches and old farmsteads, this area is an ideal wander-land where homely country pubs await the traveller at the end of the day.

-Adjacent to the Carneddau is an open moorland fringed with dry stone walled enclosures and ancient track-ways, some of which relate to the Welsh Cattle Drovers who traversed these hills, driving their Welsh Black cattle to markets in the English cities.
+Adjacent to the Carneddau, Gilwern Hill is an open moorland fringed with dry stone walled enclosures and ancient track-ways, some of which relate to the Welsh Cattle Drovers who traversed these hills, driving their Welsh Black cattle to markets in the English cities.
 With easy access and good walking this area takes the visitor, on foot or cycle, straight to the heart of pre-historic Elfael.
-The views to all horizons are extensive and the ‘big sky’ ranges to the English borderlands, the peaks of the Brecon Beacons and the Cambrian mountains.
+The views to all horizons are extensive and the ‘big sky’ ranges to the English borderlands, the peaks of the Brecon Beacons and the Cambrian Mountains.